-This was my Senior Paper for my Master’s Degree at Mennonite Brethren Biblical Seminary.
-It was presented in the Spring of 2010.
-I believe this paper calls attention to one of the most looming threats in our society, offering practical tools for fighting this evil force.
-I hope you find this paper enlightening and motivating.
-Today, I am grateful to work with the YouthSTAR program, helping teenage boys and girls experience freedom from pornography addiction (http://lifestarcentralvalley.wordpress.com/about).
-I commend all of those who are on the front-lines, both sounding the alarm and working to “set captives free”.
+Protecting Children from the Path of Pornography was my Senior Paper for my Master’s Degree program.
+I finished and presented this paper in the Spring of 2010 and it was used afterwards as a model paper for future students to read.
+This paper calls attention to one of the most looming threats in our society, offering practical tools for fighting this harmful force.
+May you find this writing enlightening and motivating.
+I commend all of those who are on the front-lines, both sounding the alarm and working to “set captives free.”
 May we all play our part.

 In this paper we begin with the call to protect children from the significant dangers of pornography.
 We examine how children are exposed to pornography, where it is available, the detrimental effects it can have on children, and why they are often not adequately protected by adults.
 Looking in depth at Proverbs 5, we learn about a force similar to pornography; the adulteress.
 We consider the author’s intentions and how we too can help young people choose a beneficial path.
 Lastly, we consider practical ways that adults can protect children from pornography, concluding with an invitation to defend children and change the world for their sake.